Tapton School Academy Trust is a Multi-Academy Trust (MAT), a charitable company limited by guarantee and an exempt charity.

 Lewis Askin - IT Director

-Lewis has worked across Sheffield at a large number of primary schools offering support and guidance.
+Lewis has worked across Sheffield at a large number of schools offering support and guidance.

 Local Governors provide the Trust Board with local context and community feedback in order to shape the mission, vision and MAT improvement strategy.
 They work closely with the Headteacher and Senior Leaders in schools to monitor the delivery of the Trust strategy at a local level.